opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 Unfortunately, symbols such as brackets "(" are not allowed on form titles yet.
 You may substitute this with dashes, e.g. License Application - For Companies.

+## Is there an address field?
+How can I auto-populate one?

+You may create a Postal code field with Short Text that validates 6 characters, together with a few more fields for block and unit numbers.
+If verified addresses are needed, you may enable SingPass on your form, and drag in a Registered Address MyInfo field.

+## How long does the OTP take to send?
+For how long do I remain logged in for?

+The OTP is sent immediately, but might take a while to arrive in your government email due to the potentially multiple firewalls the email has to go through.
+OTPs expire in 15 minutes, after which you have to resend another one.
+After logging in, you will remain logged in for 24 hours.
+This means you need not have both Intranet and Internet devices at all times; you can log in to your Internet device before you leave your office, and for 24 hours be able to create forms from one Internet device.

+## How do I restrict access to fill in my form to selected users?

+The unguessable form link acts as a password.
+You can circulate the form link to only users that you intend to gather responses from.
+As long as you don't add the form link to public channels such as on your agency's Internet website, the form link will not be indexed by search engines.
+If the form link ends up widely circulated with non-authorised users submitting the form, you may then filter off such non-authorised submissions.

 ## When should I use a radio button vs a dropdown field?

 For 6 or fewer choices, it is advised to use a radio button, as there are only a few options to display: